-With more than a century and a half of history, the University Of California San Francisco School Of Medicine (UCSF School of Medicine) is ranked in the top 15 medical schools in California and the whole world, especially with regards to microbiology, immunology, and neuroscience which are ranked in the very top.
-Not only is the UCSF School of Medicine offering exemplary education, but also a diverse working environment, adaptable application requirements, and excellent conditions for students of all backgrounds.
+The University Of California San Francisco (UCSF) School of Medicine is ranked in the top 15 medical schools in California.
+Not only does UCSF School of Medicine offer an exemplary academic education, but a diverse working environment, adaptable application requirements, and excellent conditions for students of all backgrounds.
 In this blog, you will learn all about UCSF medical school admission requirements, statistics, and tips for how to get in!

 Article Contents